 The glenohumeral ligament stabilizes the joint ventrally and prevents subluxation of the humeral head in the caudal direction.

 The ligamentum coracohumerale (coracohumeral ligament) is fused with the subscapularis capsule and closes the gap between the musculus supraspinatus and the musculus subscapularis.
-It is divided into short ventral, and long dorsal fibers.
-The long fibers are connected to the transverse ligament of the humerus, whereas the short fibers are inserted at the tubercular minus.
+It is divided into short ventral and long dorsal fibers.
+The long fibers are connected to the transverse ligament of the humerus, and the short fibers are inserted at the tubercular minus.

 This ligament stabilizes as well as prevents the caudal descent of the humeral head.

 The shoulder joint may be subjected to different injuries.
-A selection of frequent lesions encountered by medical students as well as skilled orthopedicians and surgeons, and neurologists, is presented here.
+A selection of frequent lesions encountered by medical students as well as skilled orthopedists and surgeons, and neurologists, is presented here.

-A SLAP lesion is generated by the labrum dissolving from the cranial socket pole with a partial or complete replacement of the long biceps tendon.
-It is caused by repeated small traumas to the maximum extended arm or a severe injury due to falls.
-In traumatology, SLAP lesions are divided into four levels of severity:
+A SLAP lesion occurs when the labrum dissolves from the cranial socket pole with a partial or complete replacement of the long biceps tendon.
+It is caused by repeated small traumas to the maximum extended arm or a severe injury such as a fall.
+In traumatology, there are four types of SLAP lesions, classified according to severity.

-- Type II: The labrum, as well as the long biceps tendon, have completely detached from the glenoid rim.
+- Type II: The labrum, as well as the long biceps tendon, are completely detached from the glenoid rim

-- Type III: The labrum sustains a bucket-handle tear, while the long biceps tendon is not damaged.
+- Type III: The labrum sustains a bucket-handle tear with no injury to the long biceps tendon

-- Type IV: The labrum shows a bucket-handle tear and the biceps anchor is torn off.
+- Type IV: The labrum sustains a bucket-handle tear, and the biceps anchor is torn off.

 Traumatic shoulder luxation

-Shoulder luxations are caused by direct or indirect trauma, as well as flaccid paralysis of the shoulder and shoulder girdle muscles after stroke.
-The dislocation is the most common anterior form of luxation.
+Shoulder luxations are caused by direct or indirect trauma, as well as flaccid paralysis of the shoulder and shoulder girdle muscles after a stroke.
+This dislocation is the most common anterior form of luxation.

-If in addition to the dislocation of the humeral head in the glenoid fossa, a Bankart lesion may result in following shoulder joint dislocation (anterior) resulting in damage to the connective tissue ring around the glenoid labrum.
-Bankart lesion is often accompanied by a rupture of the joint capsule.
+If, in addition to the humeral head dislocation in the glenoid fossa, a Bankart lesion may occur after shoulder joint dislocation (anterior), damaging the connective tissue ring around the glenoid labrum.
+Bankart lesion is often accompanied by a joint capsule rupture.

-In very severe trauma, a Hill-Sachs lesion may result following the rupture of the glenohumeral ligament and osseous impression on the humeral head due to the impact on the articular surface of the scapula.
+In very severe trauma, a Hill-Sachs lesion may follow a rupture of the glenohumeral ligament and osseous impression on the humeral head due to the impact on the scapula’s articular surface.

-In chronic inflammation, for example, the recessus axillaris may adhere together via permanent incorrect position and massive deterioration in the mobility of the shoulder joint.
-It particularly affects flexion, abduction, and external rotation.
+In chronic inflammation, for example, the recessus axillaris may adhere together via a permanently incorrect position and a massive deterioration in shoulder joint mobility.
+It mainly affects flexion, abduction, and external rotation.

-Therapeutic options include infiltration or oral supplementation of anti-inflammatory drugs, as well as mobilization of the shoulder joint via manual therapy or physiotherapy.
-In extreme cases, mobilization under anesthesia may be necessary, for example, in cases of frozen shoulder.
+Therapeutic options include infiltration or anti-inflammatory drugs and shoulder joint mobilization via manual therapy or physiotherapy.
+In extreme cases, such as frozen shoulder, mobilization under anesthesia may be necessary.

 The Subacromial Joint Space

 The acromion and the processus coracoideus form the osseous portions of the subacromial joint space.
-Together with the ligamentum coracoacromiale, they form the acromion.
+Together with the ligamentum coracoacromial, they form the acromion.

 The acromion is a bony extension of the lateral scapular spine.
-It is connected with the clavicle ventro-mediale via the acromioclavicular joint (ACG).
+It is connected to the ventromedial clavicle via the acromioclavicular joint (ACG).
 It also serves as the origin of the deltoid muscle.

 The processus coracoideus originates in the cranial neck of the scapula.
-It serves as the origin of the biceps short head, the coracobrachialis muscle, as well as various ligament structures.
+It serves as the origin of the biceps short head, the coracobrachialis muscle, and various ligament structures.

 Ligaments of the subacromial joint space

-The ligamentum coracoacromiale is the single ligamentous structure in the subacromial joint space that is functionally related to the shoulder joint.
+The ligamentum coracoacromial is the single ligamentous structure in the subacromial joint space that is functionally related to the shoulder joint.
 It extends from the coracoid laterally to the anterior acromion and ventrally as well as partly to the ACG.
 A few fibers of the biceps short head insert into the ligament.
-It prevents inferior subluxation via a connection with the coracohumeral ligament.
-By counteracting the pull of the pectoralis minor muscle at the processus, it reduces the bending stress on the bone and thereby serves as the tension band in the osseous structure.
+It prevents inferior subluxation via a connection with the coracohumeral ligament by counteracting the pull of the pectoralis minor muscle at the processes.
+It reduces the bending stress on the bone and, thereby, serves as the tension band in the osseous structure.